szhang93/light-pdf-editor/README.md

 Bugs:
 ---------------------------
-* Window resizes after opening file
 * Can open the same file twice

 In Progress:
 ---------------------------
 * Display pdf files with zoom and default scaling
+* for each pdf page label keep track of all the objects it has attached to it
 * Allow rearranging pages, appending images(jpg)/pdf files
   * Can only be done after edits are commited
 * Disallow opening large files

 Credits:
 ---------------------------